Zettlr/zettlr-docs/docs/en/core/user-interface.md

 At the top of the file manager, you can find a filter textbox that you can use to quickly search for files and folders inside your workspaces.
 You can search for any metadata here, including the file or folder name, the file title, or keywords you use inside your files.
 You can focus the textbox by pressing `Cmd/Ctrol+Shift+T`.

+!!! tip

-> When the filter textbox is focused, you can use the arrow keys to navigate through your files.
+    When the filter textbox is focused, you can use the arrow keys to navigate through your files.
 Once the correct file or folder is highlighted, press Enter to select or open it.
 You can quickly navigate through longer lists by holding down `Ctrl` or `Cmd`, or `Shift`.

 ### The Editor Area